rspber/tsdesktop/README.md

   See examples canvas1 and canvas2.
 It is an uresolved problem when several overlaid objects overlap.

 ### Topics on this site

+* BufferedDisplay
+  - BufferedDisplay is like a window on full sizes screen
+  - Drawing in window refers to absolute positions of full sizes screen
+  - What remains on the window after this drawing depends on its position during this drawing

 * TSDesktop
   - easy way to place objects on the screen: all examples
   - integrated touch screen: almost all examples